pharo-ide/Calypso/Calypso-SystemQueries.package/ClyAbstractClassScope.class/README.md

 It should adopt receiver to the given local scope.
 As opposite to the previous method it supposed to modify receiver.
 It is internal method to support #asScope: convertion propertly.
 Idea that converted class scope should keep receiver local scope if possible.
 And local scope itself implement this method with empty body.

+And I provide several convertion methods whichare used by tools to increase or decrease class and methods visibility:

+- asInheritedScope
+It return the scope based on receiver basis which provide view on all inherited classes by any definition of inheritance availably in the system.
+It uses class annotation ClyInheritedScopeProvider to find actual scope class which is responsible to build inheritance scope from receiver.
+By default it is ClySuperclassScope which includes all superclasses of basis.
+But with Traits plugin it will be composed scope which includes superclasses and inherited traits.

+- increasedByClassesFrom: aClassScope
+It returned similar scope to receiver but with basis increased by all classes visible from given aClassScope.

+- reducedByClassesFrom: aClassScope
+It returned similar scope to receiver but with basis reduced by all classes visible from given aClassScope.

+- asInterestingClassScope
+This methods was introduced specifically to be able restrict ClySuperclassScope by excluding too common superclasses like Object and ProtoObject.
+For this purpose the ClyInterestingSuperclassScope was implemented.
+This method is also implemented in ClyCompositeScope.
+So in case when you have full class hierarchy composition scope you are also able restrict it by excluding uninteresting parts like Object.
+It is used by browser to enable visibility of all inherited methods accept methods from most common classes like Object and ProtoObject.

+Also I implement methods which are used in system changes processing.
+Queries ask me about various kind of affect which particular event could produce ob objects which are visible from me.
+Look at methods under tag "system changes".

+And to support scoped refactoring my instances can be converted to the refactoring environment:
+- asRBEnvironment